-int value • value of water mark in bytes
+int parm_idLOW_MARK or HIGH_MARKint valuevalue of water mark in bytes

 The dx_SetWaterMark() function sets the low and high water marks for the specified stream buffer.
 If you don't use this function, default values are in place for the low and high water marks based on the stream buffer size.
 See parameter description table for more information.